 Folic acid (folate)

-Folic acid is a B vitamin that is instrumental to the baby’s brain and spine development.
-Getting enough folic acid reduces the risk neural tube defects.
+Folic acid is a B vitamin that is instrumental to the baby’s brain and spinal cord development.
+Before pregnancy and during pregnancy, you need 400 micrograms of folic acid daily to help prevent major birth defects of the fetal brain and spine called neural tube defects.
+Getting enough amount of folic acid reduces the risk of neural tube defects.
 Pregnant women should get at least 600 micrograms each day, but this amount is difficult to get through food alone.
 Most prenatal vitamins include the daily folic acid requirement, if not more.

 Your red blood cells use iron to carry oxygen to your organs.
 When you’re pregnant, extra iron is needed to help deliver blood and oxygen to the baby.
 On average, pregnant women need 27 mg of iron daily – about twice the amount of women who aren’t pregnant.
 You can find this amount of iron in most prenatal supplements.
 You can also find iron in lean meats, fish, beans, prune juice, peas, and iron-enriched foods.
-You’ll want to pair iron-rich foods with plenty of vitamin C, which helps in the absorption of iron.
+Iron also can be absorbed more easily if iron-rich foods are eaten with vitamin C-rich foods, such as citrus fruits and tomatoes.

 WANT A CONSULTATION WITH DR. ALIABADI?REQUEST YOUR APPOINTMENT NOW

 This helps the baby build its bones, teeth, skin, and eyesight.
-You can get vitamin D from fortified milk and fatty seafood like salmon.
+Good sources are milk fortified with vitamin D and fatty fish such as salmon.
 Exposure to sunlight can also produce vitamin D, but it is always important to protect yourself from excessive sun exposure.
-The standard recommendation for pregnant women is 600 IU, but check with your doctor.
+The standard recommendation for pregnant women is 600 IU but check with your doctor.
 Some women may require more.

 Just like you, your baby needs calcium to develop healthy bones and teeth.
+Calcium helps your body regulate fluids, and it helps build your baby’s bones and tooth buds.
 The recommended amount of calcium for pregnant women is 1000mg daily, which you can get through dairy products or a prenatal supplement.

 What Foods Should I Avoid During Pregnancy?